streamlit/docs/content/deploy/community-cloud/get-started/create-your-account.md

 - GitHub

 <Important>
     Even when signing in through GitHub, the authentication flow returns your email address to Community Cloud.
-Changing the email on your GitHub account can affect your community Cloud account if you sign in through GitHub.
+Changing the email on your GitHub account can affect your Community Cloud account if you sign in through GitHub.
 </Important>

 1. Go to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>.